Cecil Alec Mace: Life

-At the outbreak of World War I, Mace who shared Moore's pacifism, refused to fight.
-Instead he was sent to Dartmoor prison where he studied the psychological effects of imprisonment.
 Following the war, he was appointed Lecturer in Philosophy and Psychology at the University of Nottingham.
 He married Marjorie Lebus in 1922 and they had two sons.

 In 1925, he joined St Andrews University to start an experimental psychology laboratory.
 He introduced the first courses in experimental psychology and set up a laboratory in 1927.

 In 1932, he became a Reader a Bedford College, London.
 He worked under the direction of Professor Beatrice Edgell, the first woman President of the British Psychological Society.

 During World War II, Mace was appointed a Head of Psychology at King's College, London.
-The department was transferred to Birkbeck in 1944 and Mace became the first Birkbeck Chair of Psychology, a position he retired from in 1961.
+The department was transferred to Birkbeck College in 1944 and Mace became the first Birkbeck Chair of Psychology, a position he retired from in 1961.
 Mace died on 9 June 1971.

 Influence

 Mace's work on Incentives: Some Experimental Studies (1935) discredited the notion that workers are primarily incentivized by money.
 He also stated that people have a "will to work."
 In 1935, he conducted the first empirical studies of goal setting.

 His most influential books were Sibylla; or the Revival of Prophecy and The Psychology of Study.